thasleemabanu0305/thasleemabanu0305/README.md

 - 👋 Hi, I’m Thasleema Banu
 - 👀 I’m interested in learning new languages and creating universe
-- 🌱 I’m currently learning HTML, CSS, JS, React JS and JAVA
+- 🌱 I’m currently learning Data analyst and Engineering skill like Python, scala and more.
-- 💞️ I’m looking to collaborate on any frondend projects
+- 💞️ I’m looking to collaborate on any data analyst projects
 - 📫 How to reach me email to thasleemabs0305@gmail.com

 <!---